-Donny and Marie Preview
+Donny and Marie Show

-Donny and Marie Show Overview
+Donny and Marie Show

 They were known nationwide in the late ‘70’s for a self-titled variety series.
 They sang their way through the ‘80’s.
 In the late ‘90’s, the duo came back together for a short-lived talk show.
 Now Donny and Marie Osmond can be found on the Las Vegas Strip, headlining at the Flamingo Resort and Casino since 2008.
 Donny, originally famed for being a part of the all-mail vocal group, The Osmonds, and his sister Marie, better recognized as the spokesperson for the weight loss program, Weight Watchers, have joined together to provide nights worth of unforgettable entertainment to locals and tourists of Sin City.